Black Tigers: History

-Recruitment and Training
+Recruitment and training

 Black Tigers were drawn from the ranks of the LTTE's elite fighting formations.
 Those who wanted to join wrote letters to Velupillai Prabhakaran, the founder and leader of the LTTE.
 According to the LTTE, Prabhakaran evaluated the applications, examining the applicant's particular combat skills, field experience, fitness level, their motivations and their family situations.
 All these factors were considered in deciding whether he or she could become a Black Tiger.
 Those who were the only living child in their family were automatically disqualified from joining.

 Once a soldier was selected for the elite unit, their identity was highly secured and their family members were never informed of their status.
 When it was time for training, the selected cadres were taken to secret Black Tiger bases where they underwent intense training in jungle warfare and espionage.
 They then conducted their regular duties until they were required to launch an attack.

 Before the attack, Black Tigers were allowed to visit their home one last time.
-After spending few days with their family and close friends they returned back to their base.
-The night before leaving for their mission, Black Tigers had the privilege of having dinner with the LTTE leader, Prabhakaran.
+After spending few days with their family and close friends they returned to their base.
+The night before leaving for their mission, Black Tigers had the privilege of having dinner with the LTTE leader, Velupillai Prabhakaran.
 After, they were allowed to take individual and group photos with the LTTE leader.
-Unlike the Sri Lankan special forces, LTTE special forces were martyred after their assault, and public funeral procedures would take place the day after and their picture would be placed all over the de facto state of Tamil Eelam.